LEGAL ANALYSIS

 Methodology

-Our study employs a quasi-experimental design, drawing upon existing studies evaluating the impact of behavioral interventions on preventing the spread of COVID-19 among the general public.
+Our study employs a quasi-experimental design, drawing upon existing studies evaluating the impact of behavioral interventions on preventing the spread of infectious respiratory diseases among the general public.

-The aim is to identify and analyze federal, state, and local laws and guidance that governed or informed employment-related health practices in Maryland and other agricultural states throughout the COVID-19 pandemic.
+The aim is to identify and analyze federal, state, and local laws and guidance that governed or informed employment-related health practices in Maryland and other agricultural states throughout periods of infectious respiratory disease outbreaks.

-Our team of legal scholars is documenting changes in state policy, or lack thereof, aimed at protecting the heath of farmworker throughout the pandemic.
+Our team of legal scholars is documenting changes in state policy, or lack thereof, aimed at protecting the health of farmworkers throughout these periods.

-Simultaneously, we are conducting an interrupted time series study to examine changes in COVID-19 cases and hospitalizations in the same states during the first year of the pandemic.
+Simultaneously, we are conducting an interrupted time series study to examine changes in infectious respiratory disease cases and hospitalizations in the same states during a defined outbreak period.
 This allows us to understand the relationship between policy changes and health outcomes.

 Quasi-experimental designs aim to establish cause-and-effect relationships between independent and dependent variables.
 These designs are particularly useful when conducting a randomized controlled trial is not logistically feasible or is ethically impractical.

-In our study, policies are the independent variables, while COVID-19 cases, deaths, and hospitalizations among the farmworker population are the dependent variables.
+In our study, policies are the independent variables, while infectious respiratory disease cases, deaths, and hospitalizations among the farmworker population are the dependent variables.

-Interrupted time series compares the changes in a health outcome, such as COVID-19 cases, hospitalization, and death rates, before and after policies are implemented while accounting for secular and daily trends in the health outcome.
+Interrupted time series compares changes in a health outcome, such as infectious respiratory disease cases, hospitalizations, and death rates, before and after policies are implemented, while accounting for secular and daily trends in health outcomes.

-In our study, the interruptions are represented by the new policies introduced throughout the height of the pandemic.
+In our study, the interruptions are represented by the new policies introduced throughout the height of an outbreak period.

-We are obtaining information about daily confirmed COVID-19 cases and deaths at the state and county levels from the COVID-19 Data Repository maintained by the Center for Systems Science and Engineering at Johns Hopkins University.
+We are obtaining information about daily confirmed respiratory disease cases and deaths at the state and county levels from data maintained by the Center for Systems Science and Engineering at Johns Hopkins University.

-Our team is also examining the COVID-19 hospitalization data made available by the U.S. Department of Health and Human Services.
+Our team is also examining data made available by the U.S. Department of Health and Human Services.

 We will examine data from March 1, 2020, through March 1, 2021.